langchain-ai/langchain-nvidia/libs/ai-endpoints/README.md

 )
 ```

-## Completions
+### Completions

-You can also work with models that support the Completions API.
+You can work with models that support the Completions API.
 These models accept a `prompt` instead of `messages`.

+The following example gets a list of models that support the Completions API.

 ```python
 completions_llm = NVIDIA().bind(max_tokens=512)